Alison Lester is an Australian author and illustrator who has published around 30 children's picture books.

 Alison runs the Alison Lester Gallery in Fish Creek in Victoria, Australia.
 Her books have been published worldwide in numerous languages.

-- Leigh Hobbs is also a previous Australian Children’s Laureate.
+- Leigh Hobbs is also an Australian illustrator and children's book author and former Australian Children's Laureate.

 Nic: Alison Lester is an Australian treasure.
 Few families have not delighted in the award winning Are We There Yet, and Clive Eats Alligators, and Imagine.
 Alison is a creator of more than twenty-five picture books, two young adult novels and a collection of short stories, and she was the inaugural Australian Children’s Laureate along with Boori Monty Pryor.